kragen/dernocua/text/bitcoin-puzzling.md

 serious insurgency.
 It’s the *economy* and *government policy* that are ruinously unstable, to a point that seems satirical to anyone accustomed to the US, but is lamentably common worldwide.
-Rich people sometimes say they don't know of legitimate uses of Bitcoin outside of “failed states”.
+Rich people sometimes say they don’t know of legitimate uses of Bitcoin outside of “failed states”.

 ‡ Family remittances are specifically exempted from the US sanctions